Angular constraints on planar frameworks: Introduction

 \section{Introduction}

-Consider a collection of points $p = p_1,\ldots,p_n \in \RR^2$ and the set $d_{ij} = ||p_i - p_j||^2$ of pairwise squared distances between them.
-For generic points $p_i$, (e.\,g.\ with algebraically independent coordinates), the algebraic matroid on the set of distances $d_{ij}$ was characterized by Pollaczek-Geiringer \cite{PG} and later rediscovered by Laman \cite{Laman}.
+Consider a collection of points $p = (p_v)_{v \in V})$ indexed by some finite set $V$ and the set $d_{vw} = ||p_v - p_w||^2$ of pairwise squared distances between them.
+For generic points $p_v$, (e.\,g.\ with algebraically independent coordinates), the algebraic matroid on the set of distances $d_{vw}$ was characterized by Pollaczek-Geiringer \cite{pollaczekgeiringer1927} and later rediscovered by Laman \cite{laman1970}.
 This matroid, called the (generic 2-dimensional) \emph{rigidity matroid}, is denoted $\mathcal{R}_2$ throughout this paper.
-Viewing the points and squared distances as vertices and edge lengths of a complete graph on a vertex set $V$, a set $E$ of edges is independent in $\mathcal{R}_2$ if and only if it is $(2,3)$-sparse; that is, the subgraph induced by any non-empty $E' \subset E$ satisfies the inequality $|E'| \leq 2|V(E')| - 3$.
+Viewing the points and squared distances as vertices and edge lengths of a complete graph on vertex set $V$, a set $E$ of edges is independent in $\mathcal{R}_2$ if and only if it is $(2,3)$-sparse; that is, the subgraph induced by any non-empty $E' \subset E$ satisfies the inequality $|E'| \leq 2|V(E')| - 3$.
 The pair $(G = (V,E),p)$ is called a \emph{bar-joint framework}.

 A natural related question examines the sets of slopes or directions of the lines between pairs of points.
-In particular, the equations

-where $p_i = (x_i,y_i)$ for each $i$.
+In particular, the equations $m_{vw} = (y_v - y_w)/(x_v-x_w)$, where $p_v = (x_v,y_v)$ for each $v \in V$.
 Surprisingly, the algebraic matroid on this set of elements is precisely the rigidity matroid $\mathcal{R}_2$.
-This was proved by Whiteley \cite[Proposition AB.14]{Whiteley} using an analysis of the rigidity matrix.
-It was reproved later by Martin using techniques from algebraic geometry \cite{Martin}.
+This was proved by Whiteley \cite[Proposition AB.14]{whiteley1987parallel} using an analysis of the rigidity matrix.
+It was reproved later by Martin using techniques from algebraic geometry \cite{martin2003}.

 In this paper, we examine a construction on top of the slope matroid, given by an angle constraint system.
-Instead of fixing slopes of edges, we fix the angles, i.\,e.\ slope differences, between chosen pairs of edges.
+Instead of fixing slopes of edges, we fix the angles between chosen pairs of edges.
 Consider the example in \Cref{fig:first_example}.

-Noting that for any subset of $m$ edges, fixing $m-1$ pairwise angles determines all pairwise angles, such an angle constraint system partitions the edges into sets such that the pairwise slope differences are fixed within each set.
+Noting that for any subset of $m$ edges, fixing $m-1$ pairwise angles determines all pairwise angles, such an angle constraint system partitions the edges into sets such that the pairwise angles are fixed within each set.

-An analogous scenario for distances was studied in \cite{SST}, where the pairwise differences between edge lengths are fixed within each set.
-They showed a matroidal characterization by showing that independence for this scenario is closely related to independence in $\mathcal{R}_2$ \cite[Theorems 4.1 and 4.2]{SST}.
-In fact, their result holds for dimensions $d >2$.